 Functional disorders cause pain and discomfort in the internal organs in response to normal amounts of internal pressure from gas, fluids or solids moving through.
 Healthcare providers believe that visceral sensitivity plays a role in how these functional disorders develop (their etiology).

-No, but it's often involved in IBS, and people who have IBS are the ones most commonly evaluated for visceral hypersensitivity.
-About 40% of people with IBS are diagnosed with VH.
+It's not the same, but visceral hypersensitivity is often involved in IBS.
+People with IBS are the ones most often evaluated for visceral hypersensitivity.
+About 40% of them are diagnosed with VH.
 Healthcare providers believe that visceral hypersensitivity may result from and/or contribute to chronic IBS symptoms.
 It's also involved in other functional disorders, but most of the research on visceral hypersensitivity is related to IBS.

 Visceral hypersensitivity is a relatively new diagnosis.
 We don’t know yet exactly how common it is.
 We do know that functional disorders are common.
 IBS alone affects at least 20% of the population, and up to 40% of people with IBS have visceral hypersensitivity.
 Considering how many other functional disorders may involve visceral hypersensitivity, it’s easy to estimate that VH affects at least 10% of the population.